-An introduction to the creation of enterprise-level applications and the use of appropriate design tools and Microsoft® Visual technology with Studio 6.0.
+An introduction to the creation of enterprise-level applications and the use of appropriate design tools and technology with Microsoft® Visual Studio 6.0.
 Licensing/Certification Agency: Microsoft® Corporation.
 (3 Lec., 4 Lab.)

 ITSE 1444 Mastering Microsoft® Visual Basic 6.0 Development (4)